Akshit-77/Emotion-recognition/README.md

 # Emotion-recognition
-This model is trained in fer2013 dataset, to run this use kaggle notebook and add the FER2013 dataset in the input section
+This model is trained on fer2013 dataset, to run this use kaggle notebook and add the FER2013 dataset in the input section

 <br>
 For inference purpose run the gradio_app.py in you machine OR visit the link for Hugging face deployed version